clojure-lsp/clojure-lsp/docs/troubleshooting.md

 clojure-lsp uses [clj-kondo](https://github.com/clj-kondo/clj-kondo) to scan the classpath during server initialize for most features work, so make sure you don't see any "Error while looking up classpath..." on clojure-lsp log file.

+Please note that `clojure-lsp` comes bundled with `clj-kondo`, so you do not have to install it separately.

 ### Classpath scan error

 By default clojure-lsp knows how to scan most common clojure projects using the following rules: